codacy/docs/docs/organizations/using-coding-standards.md

     -   Toggle the tools to run when Codacy analyzes your code.
     -   For each enabled tool, configure the code patterns to use.
+    -   You can also use the **Discover patterns** option to find patterns across all tools.

     !!! tip
         -   Use the filters to find the relevant tools and code patterns.
 The recommended configurations are manually curated by Codacy or based on tool defaults and are marked with the icon ![Recommended icon](images/coding-standard-recommended-icon.png).